VIALabs-io/hello-erc721/README.md

 ### Bridging NFTs to Another Chain

 To send NFTs to another chain it is required to set the `--dest` parameter to the destination chain id.
 The example below uses the id for the Ethereum Sepolia testnet.
-Chain IDs can be looked up in the [NPM package documentation](https://github.com/VIALabs-io/contracts?tab=readme-ov-file#testnets).
+Chain IDs can be looked up in the [Package documentation](https://github.com/VIALabs-io/contracts?tab=readme-ov-file#testnets).

 ```bash
 npx hardhat --network polygon-amoy bridge-nft --dest 11155111 --nftid 800020000